Demonheadge/PokeScape/POKESCAPE PATCH NOTES.md

 - New Battle Scenes / Transitions.
 - Updated & New Music.
 - Added more Cupholders.

+### Removed
+ - The ability to view evolutions in the EVO's tab of the Pokedex/Bestiary.
+This is to prevent a potential game crash.

 ## INFORMATION:
 4 Badges obtainable if you follow play STORYMODE.
 The Story ends after the 4th badge.